ferasaljoudi/SimonGame/README.md

 **Here is a link to a YouTube video demonstrating the game:**
 - _[Click Here](https://www.youtube.com/watch?v=UqE-Zc_CKJw "Watch a demonstration of the Simon game")_

-Have fun and see how far you reach😍